Bowers & Wilkins (B&W)

 Advice

-B&W is the optimal choice for those seeking a “lifetime” audio system.
+B&W is an excellent choice for those seeking a “lifetime” audio system.
 While pricing is high, it delivers value commensurate with the investment.

-• Audio beginners: Start with the 600 series.
-This allows understanding of B&W’s sonic characteristics with a clear upgrade path.
+- Audio beginners: Start with the 600 Series.
+This allows you to understand B&W’s sonic characteristics with a clear upgrade path.

-• Modern lifestyle focus: Wireless products including Formation series and PX/PI series are well-developed.
+- Modern lifestyle focus: Wireless products, including the Formation series and PX/PI series, are well-developed.

 We strongly recommend purchasing from authorized dealers.
 There are significant differences in after-sales service and warranty compared to parallel imports.